Death toll from petrol station blast expected to rise beyond seven

 Local priest John Joe Duffy said the community was “numb and devastated”.

-“We’re just broken-hearted, everyone is broken-hearted, we’re lost for words,” he told PA.
+“We’re just broken-hearted, everyone is broken-hearted, we’re lost for words,” he said.

 “What I’m appealing for is for the prayers of the people across this county and across the country, to pray for us, to help us and to give us strength to get through these difficult hours and difficult days that may lay ahead.”